seanwood/gcc-nmf/README.md

 --->

 # GCC-NMF
 GCC-NMF is a blind _source separation and denoising algorithm_ that combines the [GCC](http://ieeexplore.ieee.org/abstract/document/1162830/) spatial localization method with the [NMF](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) unsupervised dictionary learning algorithm.
-GCC-NMF has used for stereo speech separation and enhancement in both offline and real-time settings.
+GCC-NMF has been used for stereo speech separation and enhancement in both offline and real-time settings.
 Though we have focused on speech applications so far, GCC-NMF is a _generic source separation and denoising algorithm_ and may well be applicable to other types of signals.

 This GitHub repository provides: